 Where is Lyft Mobile Service Offered?

-Right now, Lyft offers mobile service in Austin, Chicago, Denver, Phoenix and the San Francisco Bay Area.
-It’s unclear if Lyft will expand the program.
+Right now, Lyft offers mobile service in Austin, Chicago, Dallas, DC, Denver, Phoenix and the San Francisco Bay Area.
+Sacramento is coming soon.

 How Do I Use Lyft Mobile Service?